 The 2014 winners are:

-The winners will receive a $1,000 stipend to cover travel expenses to the Spring 2014 ACS national meeting in Dallas, where they will present their research at the WCC Rising Star Symposium on Monday, March 17th.
+The winners received a $1,000 stipend to cover travel expenses to the Spring 2014 ACS national meeting in Dallas, where they presented their research at the WCC Rising Star Symposium on Monday, March 17th.

 Amber is an Associate Professor of Chemistry at Fairleigh Dickinson University.
 She received her B.S.
 Degree from Syracuse University, her PhD from the University of Buffalo, and continued as a postdoctoral associate at the University of Illinois Urbana-Champaign.
 She has been teaching organic and biochemistry at the undergraduate level for the past eleven years where she has developed her research programs where she investigates stercobilln as a potential biomarker for childhood autism and studies the interaction of cresyl violet with nucleic acid molecules.
 Amber has mentored more than 50 students in research projects which has led to numerous student presentations at local, regional and national chemistry meetings.